‘Days Of Our Lives’ Spoilers: Will Stefano Outsmart Rafe?

 — Serial Scoop (@SerialScoop) January 16, 2017

 As for Deimos, Days of Our Lives spoilers revealed that he might be after Sonny because he’s baited by him.
-Despite trying to turn a new leaf, Deimos might have to murder Sonny after he puts himself on his radar.
+Despite trying to turn over a new leaf, Deimos might have to murder Sonny after he puts himself on his radar.
 The drama keeps on piling on Days of Our Lives, as Chad is expected to talk with Sonny and Dario to squash any violence that might occur from the tech theft that happened to Andre.
 While Chad is looking to calm the waters, Andre is very concerned about the theft.

 Days of Our Lives fans have a lot to consider with this storyline.
 Will this be enough to convince Sonny to put the breaks on his out of control family members?
-Since Sonny is a good guy, he might heed Chad’s warning, but then again, he isn’t too happy with Deimos so he might not be able to stop himself.
+Since Sonny is a good guy, he might heed Chad’s warning, but then again, he isn’t too happy with Deimos, so he might not be able to stop himself.
 Even if Sonny is the one with a good head on his shoulders, Dario is still a hot head and he’s not going to be so quick to let Deimos get away with his transgressions.

 What do you think about the latest Days of Our Lives spoilers?